SEC’s Proposed “Clawback” Rules for Excessive Compensation

 Under what circumstances is the clawback required?
 The clawback is required if an issuer must prepare a restatement that corrects a material error to previously issued financial statements.
 The SEC has not defined materiality, instead indicating that it must be determined in the context of particular facts and circumstances.
 Fault in creating the erroneous financial statements is not required to trigger a clawback, but certain exceptions, such as restatements due to changes to accounting principles, certain internal restructurings, and certain adjustments in connection with business combinations and revisions due to stock splits would not trigger a clawback.

 What incentive-based compensation is subject to a particular clawback?
-A clawback would apply to incentive-based compensation received during the three completed fiscal years immediately proceeding the date that the issuer is required to prepare restated financial statements.
+A clawback would apply to incentive-based compensation received during the three completed fiscal years immediately preceding the date that the issuer is required to prepare restated financial statements.

 Incentive-based compensation is considered “received” during the fiscal period when the financial reporting measure on which the compensation is based is attained – even if the payment or grant occurs after the end of that period or not all conditions for payment have been satisfied.
 For equity awards that vest on the basis of the attainment of financial measures, the compensation is received on vesting.